Electrolysis: Energy changes during electrolysis

 The amount of electrical energy that must be added equals the change in Gibbs free energy of the reaction plus the losses in the system.
 The losses can (in theory) be arbitrarily close to zero, so the maximum thermodynamic efficiency equals the enthalpy change divided by the free energy change of the reaction.
 In most cases, the electric input is larger than the enthalpy change of the reaction, so some energy is released in the form of heat.
 In some cases, for instance, in the electrolysis of steam into hydrogen and oxygen at high temperature, the opposite is true and heat energy is absorbed.
 This heat is absorbed from the surroundings, and the heating value of the produced hydrogen is higher than the electric input.

 Variations

 Pulsating current results in products different from DC.
 For example, pulsing increases the ratio of ozone to oxygen produced at the anode in the electrolysis of an aqueous acidic solution such as dilute sulphuric acid.
 Electrolysis of ethanol with pulsed current evolves an aldehyde instead of primarily an acid.

 Related processes

 Galvanic cells and batteries use spontaneous, energy-releasing redox reactions to generate an electrical potential that provides useful power.
 When a secondary battery is charged, its redox reaction is run in reverse and the system can be considered as an electrolytic cell.

 Industrial uses

+The chloralkali process is a large scale application of electrolysis.
+This technology supplies most of the chlorine and sodium hydroxide required by many industries.
+The cathode is a mixed metal oxide clad titanium anode (also called a dimensionally stable anode).

+Electrofluorination

+Many organofluorine compounds are produced by electrofluorination.
+One manifestation of this technology is the Simons process, which can be described as: